MERRY CHRISTMAS!!! 🙂

 - Step Into Christmas – Elton John

-But I like lots of others too, including (as just a small selection of 20 others):
+But I like lots of others too, including (to name just a few):

 - Mistress For Christmas – AC/DC